 For the units in which the number of persons employed is 9 or less the non-responses are estimated using weights.
 The base weights are calculated separately for strata as ratios: the number of units of the frame population to the number of units in the sample.
 The base weights are corrected for unit non-response by multiplying the base weight by an adjustment factor.

-The indexes are calculated based on grossed up results.
+The indices are calculated based on grossed up results.
 The index for a new reference period is calculated as a relation of its value to the average value of the base year.

-The indices of deflated turnover are calculated using the CPI, PPI and prices of agricultural products.
+The indices of volume of sales are calculated using the CPI, PPI and prices of agricultural products.

-• regARIMA, 6 regressors connected with the changing number of working days in a week resulting from national holidays;
+regARIMA, 1 or 6 regressors connected with the changing number of working days in a week resulting from country specific national holidays (the number of regressors depends on statistical testing and quality of model verification),

 Seasonal adjustment: